jean-airoldie/libzmq-rs/README.md

 # Stability Guarantees
 There are no stability guarantees until the `1.0` version of the API is released.
 Thus expected a lot of breaking changes until then.
-Furthermore, since some supported sockets are still part of ØMQ's DRAFT API, they will have to be stabilized before the 1.0 version is released.
+Furthermore, since a large part of the library relies on ØMQ's DRAFT API, they will have to be stabilized before the 1.0 version is released.

 # Frequently Asked Questions
 See the [`FAQ`](./FAQ.md).